 A great customer experience is impossible without ongoing and meaningful communication.
-Kevin Stirtz, the author of ‘More Loyal Customers’ said in his book: “Every contact we have with a customer influences whether or not they’ll come back.
+Kevin Stirtz, the author of ‘More Loyal Customers’ said in his book: “Every contact we have with a customer influences their decision as to whether or not they’ll come back.
 We have to be great every time or we’ll lose them.”

 And in this area a CRM system can be a great help, as it is increasingly used as a customer loyalty enhancement tool.

-Since CRM offers you a vast customer database, all you need to do is reach out to them.
-CRM can help you keep your existing customers by your side by updating them on your company’s news, offers, sales campaigns, or other initiatives.
-CRM also allows you to segment the customers and address the right audience with the right message, instead of sending them all the same bunch of information.
+Use the data in the system to keep your existing customers updated with company news, offers, sales campaigns, or other initiatives.
+CRM software also allows you to segment the customers and address the right audience with the right message, instead of sending them all the same type of information.

 2. Listening to customers’ needs

 Customer 2.0 is very talkative, sharing opinions and information about products through various communication channels, such as social media.
 So, if you want to be the loop of what’s hot and what’s not, you’d better start listening what he or she has to say!